nehaprabhavalkar/The_Office/README.md

 6. **episode_recommendation.py** -  content based recommender module which
     recommends based on similar episode description
 7. **graphs.py** - plots graph using plotly
+8. **helper.py** - contains helper functions used frequently in other modueles